 • Bingham said, “citizens of the United States, and citizens of the States, as employed under the Fourteenth Amendment, did not change or modify the relations of citizens of the State and the Nation as they existed under the original Constitution.”

-Section one of the Fourteenth Amendment was designed to accomplish one purpose: End to denial of those fundamental rights that belong to all citizens of the United States by virtue of citizenship under Article IV, Sec.
-II of the U.S. Constitution wherever they traveled within the Union.
-Under the original Constitution, citizens of the United States were required to be first a citizen of some State - something newly emancipated citizens could not claim.
-This is why it was imperative for the first section to begin with a definition of citizenship so that no State could refuse recognition of newly freed slaves as U.S. citizens by withholding the right to protection of the laws in life, liberty or property in the courts as enjoyed by white citizens.
+Under the original Constitution, citizens of the United States were required to be first a citizen of some State - something blacks of the south could not claim.
+This is why it was imperative for the first section to begin with a definition of citizenship so that no State could refuse recognition of newly freed slaves as U.S. citizens and thereby leaving them with less protection and remedies under State laws of justice compared with a white citizen.

-It should be pointed out that after the south surrendered there was no longer any organized Southern Confederate States, only federally administered former States that became divided into military districts whose inhabitants were primarily citizens of the United States.
-The problem with the administration of these former rebel States was with President Andrew Johnson who drew opposition from Republicans because he did not consult with Congress on his administration plans.
-Senator Jacob Howard called the temporary former rebel State governments set up by President Johnson “bogus governments” and “unconstitutional,” resting “upon military edicts of the president of the United States, so far as they have any foundation and operation.”1
+It should be pointed out that after the south surrendered there was no longer any organized Southern States belonging to the Union, only federally administered former States that became divided into military districts whose inhabitants were treated primarily as citizens of the United States rather than citizens of a State.
+The problem with the initial administration of these former rebel States was with President Andrew Johnson's lack of consultation with Congress on his administration plans.
+Senator Jacob Howard called the temporary former rebel State governments set up by President Johnson "bogus governments" and "unconstitutional," resting "upon military edicts of the president of the United States, so far as they have any foundation and operation."1

-The current judicial notion that the Fourteenth Amendment incorporates the first Eight Amendments either, totally or selectively, is without merit or constitutional foundation but also in direct defiance of the official legislative interpretation left by those who had framed and adopted it.
-The Fourteenth Amendment's first section was not very controversial because it was widely believed to give only effect to the popular Civil Rights bill of 1866 calling for equality before State courts in law and proceedings for the security of person and property, to sue and for blacks to be subject to the same pains and penalties as white men.
+The Fourteenth Amendment's first section was not seen as very controversial with many States because it was widely explained to only give effect to the popular Civil Rights bill of 1866 that called for equality before State courts in law and proceedings for the security of person and property, to sue and for blacks to be subject to the same pains and penalties as white men.

 The Congress shall have power to make laws which shall be necessary and proper to secure to the citizens of each State all the privileges and immunities of citizens in the several States, and to all persons in the several States equal protection in the rights of life, liberty, and property.

-(Note that Bingham uses the words “equal protection” in place of “due process” in this initial proposition to amend the Constitution.)
+(Note that Bingham uses the words "equal protection" in place of "due process" in this initial proposition to amend the Constitution and spoke of the laws requiring equal protection as those laws of due process.)

 The first question such language inspires is exactly what Congress is supposed to secure by law, and equally important, what is forbidden of the States?
 Rep. Bingham helps us out in a February 26, 1866 speech by stating that every “word in the proposed [Fourteenth] Amendment is today in the Constitution of our country.”3